Monday, May 6, 2024

 So I bought another pair of Red Wings.
 After they wore out, I went years . . . a lot of years before I bought another pair.
 I was shopping in Home of Economy in Grand Forks, North Dakota, and they had a boot sale.
 Bought a pair of Carolina's for around $40.00 (the company was going out of business).
 It's 10 years later, and the soles are only about 25% spent.
 I wear them in the winter, walking to work, and only for work projects in the summer.
 So I expect to get a lot more years out of them.

 Whenever I lace them up, I think of my old friend, Chuck Frautschi, who lived in his boots.
-Chuck's a retired art teacher, and I have little doubt he wore boots to school every day.
+Chuck was a retired art teacher, and I have little doubt he wore boots to school every day.
+Sadly, Chuck passed away a couple years ago.

 Cowboy boots?
 Back in the 70's I bought a pair of pseudo-Cowboy boots.
-But they always hurt the top of my foot.
+But they always hurt the top of my foot (I must have a high instep).
 Even when I drive long distances, I must loosen the laces on my shoes.
-I should buy some slip-ons for traveling.
+Slip-ons help!

 I also have a pair of knee-high water boots made by a Canadian company, Kamik.
 WONDERFUL boots.
 I used to deer hunt in them.
 Didn't even need socks, they kept my feet warm.
 In fact, maybe socks make it worse if you sweat.